claws-lab/finest-recsys/README.md

 This repository contains the code and dataset used in the FINEST paper.
 [Link to Dataset](https://drive.google.com/file/d/1AvpAqBQvr0BduHDPVqssM5KIyIO_hHa4/view?usp=sharing)
 **sh demo.sh** command will execute FINIST on the LRURec model and LastFM dataset (standard training for 50 epochs + fine-tuning for 50 epochs).
+The demo execution will generate average stability and next-item metrics of LRURec + FINEST model across 3 different runs with 3 different random seeds.

 Usage
 ---------------